Everything businesses need to know about account takeover (ATO) fraud

 Account takeover in health and beauty

 Account takeover in health is most prevalent in insurance fraud and compromising health records.
 Bad actors may use account takeover to assume an identity, open policies, and submit false claims.
 In the case of compromising health records, a bad actor can use the information in social engineering or spear-phishing attacks.
+Account takeover is also a growing risk in the health and beauty and direct sales markets where fraudsters target prominent seller accounts.

 Account takeover in leisure and entertainment